sauravraghuvanshi/100-Days-of-Azure/README.md

   * **Cost is important** Here you need to pay for the duplicate infrastructure in the East US region
   * **Why we would choose on-going replication?** This would ensure we don't loose that much data in the event of a disaster

+# Section-3: Develop a Security and Compliance Plan:-